ajcr/ajcr.github.io/_posts/2015-5-02-Basic-guide-to-einsum.md

 >>> B = np.array([[0, 1, 0],[1, 1, 0],[1, 1, 1]])
 ```

-Then drawing on the labels we have:
+Then drawing on the labels our matrix multiplication `np.einsum('ij,jk->ik', A, B)` looks like this:

 <img src="{{ site.baseurl }}/images/matrix_mul_reduce.png" "colour-pairs" style="width: 500px;"/>